mkeneqa/vagrant-hg2git/ReadMe.md

 #### Dos/Nix Line Endings Error

-When editing the convert file in Windows and then executing the file in Linux you may run into this error, Where the built in commands like `cd` and `git` aren't recognized:
+After editing the `convert.sh` file in Windows and then executing it in Linux you may run into this error, Where the built in commands like `cd` and `git` aren't recognized:

 ```
 : not foundrt/convert.sh: 2: Hg2GitConvert/convert.sh:
 : not foundrt/convert.sh: 7: Hg2GitConvert/convert.sh:
 mkdir: cannot create directory ‘/home/vagrant\r’: Permission denied
 : not foundrt/convert.sh: 9: Hg2GitConvert/convert.sh:
-/Hg2GitConvert/MERC/Revenue-Dashboard't cd to /home/vagrant
+/Hg2GitConvert/MERC/MyCoolRepo't cd to /home/vagrant

 ```

-The main reason this happens is due to Windows inserting different line endings at the end of every new line.
+This happens because Windows inserts a different line endings at the end of every new line from unix.

 The easy fix is to run this command: